 - The LCD monitor setting (On or Off) is saved by the camera when the power is turned off so that the same setting is automatically available when the power is turned on again.
-However, the setting may be lost when the power has been turned off after the "Change the battery pack" message has displayed, while the LCD monitor was on in Shooting mode. - In the Media mode, the LCD monitor turns on regardless of its On/Off setting.
+However, the setting may be lost when the power has been turned off after the "Change the battery pack" message has displayed, while the LCD monitor was on in Shooting mode. - The LCD monitor does not shut off in the 😈 ,  , 🖼 📼 or 🀂 mode.

-Playback Mode (▶)
+Playback Mode (🕞) (p.
+42)